-Odisha celebrates fourth ‘Rasagola Dibasa’ on 25th July 2018 (Wednesday).
+Odisha celebrates seventh ‘Rasagola Dibasa’ on 12th July 2022 (Tuesday).
 It is a day dedicated to Rasagolas.

 Rasagola Dibasa was proposed to celebrate Rasagolas by sharing Odisha’s Rasagola story & glory.
 The world needs to be informed that Odisha is the birthplace of the Rasagola.
 Odisha’s rich & ancient culture & heritage & Niladri Bije of Ratha Jatra has the Rasagola connection.

 READ: Research scholar submits evidence regarding origin of Rasagola in Odisha

 Niladri Bije is a centuries-old Puri Temple custom and the ritual of Lord Jagannath associated with the Ratha Jatra.
 It marks the entry of the Gods to the Temple after their trip to their aunt’s place.
 Rasagola works its magic to open the Temple’s gate for Lord Jagannath.

 On this last day of the Ratha Jatra, Lord Jagannath is permitted to enter the Temple premises only after he offers Rasagolas to his wife, Goddess Lakshmi, to appease her for the slight of leaving her behind in the temple.

 Rasagola Dibasa is based on Niladri Bije and the dates of Ratha Jatra & Niladri Bije vary each year as per the tithi.
 This year Niladri Bije and thus Rasagola Dibasa is on July 23, 2021.